ryansh100/NewWorld/README.md

 #Round
 There are 3 phases to every round: Passage of time, Action & Resolution.

--Passage of time: Ocean trade is advanced and event cards are drawn face-down.
+- Passage of time: Ocean trade is advanced and event cards are drawn face-down.
--Action: Player simultaneously perform actions for a set amount of time.
+- Action: Player simultaneously perform actions for a set amount of time.
--Resolution: Any conflicts from actions are resolved, deferred events are resolved and queued events are played in sequence.
+- Resolution: Any conflicts from actions are resolved, deferred events are resolved and queued events are played in sequence.

 #Round 0
 Round 0 is a special round where players establish their settlements.
 All players may stake a claim at the same time, but must adhere to the following rule: